Step 2. Provide remote access to on-premises apps and services

-If your users do not use a VPN solution, you can use Azure Active Directory (Azure AD) Application Proxy and Azure Point-to-Site (P2S) VPN to provide access, depending on whether all your apps are web-based.
+If your users do not use a VPN solution, you can use Microsoft Entra application proxy and Azure Point-to-Site (P2S) VPN to provide access, depending on whether all your apps are web-based.

 Here are the primary configurations for remote access:

 - You are already using a remote access VPN solution.